Finley (name)

 Finley is both a surname and given name.
-Its meaning is of Scottish origin, from the Gaelic personal name Fionnlagh (Old Irish Findlaech), composed of the elements fionn "white", "fair" (see Finn) + laoch "warrior", "hero", which led many people believe that has been reinforced by an Old Norse personal name composed of the elements finn "Finn" + leikr "fight", "battle", "hero".
+Its meaning is of Scottish origin, from the Gaelic personal name Fionnlagh (Old Irish Findlaech), composed of the elements fionn "white", "fair" (see Finn) + laoch "warrior", "hero", which led many people believe that has been reinforced by an Old Norse personal name composed of the elements "finn" ("Finn") + "leikr" ("fight", "battle", "hero").

 Finley is a popular given name both in the United States and the United Kingdom.
-It is in use for both boys and girls in the United States. as of 2017 the name Finley no longer only refers to "fair headed" people.
-There are all kinds of different races & backgrounds with the name Finley.
+It is in use for both boys and girls in the United States.
 It has been more common for boys than girls in the United Kingdom.
+As of 2017 the name is no longer associated especially with fair-headed people.
+The name is popular with persons of many ethnic and cultural backgrounds.

-Notable people with the name include:
+Notable people with the name are listed below: